kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 ![load sensitivity analysis](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-load-sensitivity-analysis.png)

-Of the three sensitivities presented, the contact patch width has the clearest trend where the change per 100 lbs vertical load is reduced as the load is increased.
-This effect is more pronounced as inclination angle is increased.
-Load sensitivity is less clear in contact patch length and gross area due to measurement noise, though it can be argued that some distinction can be made between high loads and low loads.
+Of the three sensitivities presented, the contact patch width has the clearest trend where the change per 100 lbs of vertical load is reduced as the load is increased.
+This is more pronounced as inclination angle is increased.
+Load sensitivity is less clear in the contact patch length and gross area, though it can be argued that some distinction can be made between high loads and low loads.

 ## Final comments